 “…I will find you.
 I will always find you......A loving heart is the truest wisdom......To believe and be satisfied with just the way things are......No one has ever seen God…...Jesus......Love is a circle......And what comes around goes around...”

 The words above come from Love of God (L.O.G) Audio Quotation Database, a DIY online database and digital humanities project I started in 2015 when I was working as an intern within the Love of God Retreat Program in Lawrenceville, NJ.
 In order to create the database I asked the program’s high school student participants to find quotes about love and God that would help them reflect on the meaning of these words within their retreat program.
 These quotes are now the heart and inspiration for Love of God - Group Exhibition, which presents works from a selection of artists exploring issues of love and God revealed through artistic practice.

-The artists featured in this volume range in sculpture (Jessica Brown-White), sound & writing (Jeffrey Cobbold), film (Devonte Roach) and drawing (Marina de Bernado Sanchis).
+The artists featured in this volume range in sculpture (Jessica Browne-White), sound & writing (Jeffrey Cobbold), film (Devonte Roach) and drawing (Marina de Bernado Sanchis).
 Together they create multiple entry points for one to consider the character of love, God and the intersections of both in our ever changing world.